Research

 In this paper, I explain variations in international investors’ reactions to International Monetary Fund (IMF) programs.
 Investors react favorably if a borrowing government is credibly committed to implementing essential IMF conditionality.
 Instead of engaging complex information processing about economic reform, however, investors rely on a heuristic device to assess the borrower’s domestic political conditions.
 I argue that a borrowing government’s popularity is an important cue for investors to assess the prospect of the program.
 Investors associate higher government popularity with better implementation of the program and react more favorably to more popular borrowers.
 Using annual data from up to 52 emerging market economies from 1998 to 2017, I find robust statistical evidence supporting these claims: an IMF program alone does not restore investor confidence.
 Rather, an IMF program carried out by a strong government does.
 My findings have important implications for the study of global financial governance and credible commitment.

-Global Contagion Risk and IMF Credit Cycles: Emergency Exits and Revolving Doors (with Stephen B. Kaplan), Under review
+Global Contagion Risk and IMF Credit Cycles: Emergency Exits and Revolving Doors (with Stephen B. Kaplan), 2024, Regulation & Governance https://onlinelibrary.wiley.com/doi/10.1111/rego.12562

 Why does the International Monetary Fund (IMF) exit its lending relationships before member states have resolved their financial crises?
 It is particularly surprising given that the IMF often resumes its lending shortly after its withdrawal.
 We argue that IMF withdrawals are conditioned by global contagion risk.
 The tension between the IMF’s mandate of global financial stability and its limited financial resources compels the IMF’s early exit from its lending relationships.
 During periods of high global contagion, the IMF prioritizes its mandate by continuing its lending despite noncompliance.
 However, when the IMF perceives minimal contagion risk, it focuses on moral hazard, and willingly cuts its lending ties to preserve its reputation and resources for future crises.
 Employing a comparative analysis of IMF decision-making in two of its largest borrowers, Argentina and Greece, we find supportive evidence for our claims.

 Are Dollars Popular?
-The Fed's Currency Swap Arrangements and Recipient Governments' Popularity (with Yumi Park) , Under review
+The Fed's Currency Swap Arrangements and Recipient Governments' Popularity (with Yumi Park) Under Review

-Never Let Me Go: Exit Clauses in International Investment Agreements (with Tuuli-Anna Huikuri)
+Never Let Me Go: Exit Clauses in International Investment Agreements (with Tuuli-Anna Huikuri) Under Review

 Perfect Scapegoats?
 Blaming and Defending the International Monetary Fund (with Tim Heinkelmann-Wild and Tom Hunter)